-O Yes O NO 11.
-List the development provided during 2016.
-(Subject and provider) colleges on their financial proficiency during the session - suggesting a lack of know-how was behind ongoing money problems rather than funding cuts.
+colleges on their financial proficiency during the session - suggesting a lack of know-how was behind ongoing money problems rather than funding cuts.
 He said: "There should be as much financial expertise as possible in FE colleges.

-"When there is real financial leadership, those colleges will always be in good financial health whatever the funding pressures."
-Julian Gravatt, assistant chief executive of the Association of Colleges, challenged this, saying: "Obviously there are a few cases where colleges have mismanaged 10.
-In your opinion does your college provide Active IQ unveils Level 3 Diplomas in Personal Training for Health, Fitness and Performance
+"When there is real financial leadership, those colleges will always be in good financial health whatever the funding Julian Gravatt, assistant chief executive of the Association of Colleges, challenged this, saying: "Obviously there are a few cases where colleges have mismanaged Active IQ unveils Level 3 Diplomas in Personal Training for Health, Fitness and Performance